Game Information

 If a new game is started, and subsequently finishes without another new high score, or the app is closed and re-opened, then this display will revert to the normal static HUD.

-Level Timings and Bonus Scores
+Level Timings & Bonus Scores

 This level is represented by the